planetfederal/exchange-documentation/source/editing/index.rst

 Edit Features
 -------------

 Vector layer permissions can be set so the layer can be edited by other users.
 The editing tools will be available to you in the map, if you have permissions to edit a layer.
-If a layer was saved as a GeoGit layer, then you can work with the layer's edit history as well.
+If a layer was saved as a GeoGig layer, then you can work with the layer's edit history as well.

 Add a point feature to a layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^